ray-project/ray/doc/source/data/dataset-tensor-support.rst

 Reading existing serialized tensor columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you already have a Parquet dataset with columns containing serialized tensors, you can have these tensor columns cast to our tensor extension type at read-time by giving a simple schema for the tensor columns.
-Note that these tensors must have been serialized as their raw NumPy ndarray bytes in C-contiguous order (e.g. serialized via ``arr.tobytes()``).
+Note that these tensors must have been serialized as their raw NumPy ndarray bytes in C-contiguous order (e.g. serialized via ``ndarray.tobytes()``).

 .. code-block:: python

+    import ray
     import numpy as np
     import pandas as pd
-    from ray.data.extensions import TensorDtype, TensorArray

     path = "/tmp/some_path"